bluerobotics/ardusub-zola/advanced-usage/index.md

 #### Mission Name

 It is possible to set a display name for the current mission/operation from beside the burger menu.

-If the name is deleted it can be made available again by visiting the [Mission Planning](#mission-planning) page.
+A default mission name is randomly selected each time Cockpit is opened/restarted.
+The default names are not used for saving files/recordings, but modified names are.
+While modifying the mission name it is possible to restore the previous name (e.g. if you change you mind or make a mistake).

+{{ easy_image(src="mission-name-config", width=450, center=true) }}

 #### Alerts